Is gramps still telling stories about following The Grateful Dead concerts around the country?

 You’ll one-up him someday when you tell your own story of how you followed your fave tennis stars around the globe during the Grand Slam tournaments, also called the Majors.

 These are the four most important annual tennis events.
 Here’s how your epic tale of the four famous courts might go.
+You might also want to catch up on these top tennis academies where most of the tennis champions have trained or taught.

 It was sometime in mid-January, about the last fortnight of January in Melbourne, Australia and excitement were in the air as the first of the four majors were about to begin.